dineshkummarc/cozy/_attachments/tests/README.md

 * url - the page to test
 * code - an anonymous function containing the test logic

-The page having the given URL is opened in the sandbox iframe refered by tests.sandbox.
+The page having the given URL is opened in the sandbox iframe referred by tests.sandbox.

-The test code refers to the page content verifying the presence of certain elements, values, submitting forms or any other actions that would define acceptance criterias.
+The test code refers to the page content verifying the presence of certain elements, values, submitting forms or any other actions that would verify acceptance criteria.
 See author.js for an example.

 **Note:**